How to winterize an rv by blowing out the lines

 Yes, son, it’s nearly ready to snow.
 And good golly, I could have busted my travel trailer!
 I had forgotten to drain the the water lines and no one needs pipes to freeze and burst.

-So I’m going to show you how to winterize an rv by blowing out the lines.
-Many had expressed interest in how to care for one of these
+So I’m going to show you how to winterize an rv by blowing out the lines with compressed air, alleviating the need for antifreeze!

 How to winterize an rv by blowing out the lines